 Information provided may be used in tenancy proceedings, including VCAT, and may be shared with the renter as part of procedural fairness.

-Advice is available from the following organisations:
+Advice is also available from the following organisations:

 Launch Housing is a Child Safe organisation, committed to the health, safety and wellbeing of children and young people, with a zero-tolerance approach to child abuse (see our Child Safety and Wellbeing Policy).